'Trial by fire': Retiring PAPD assistant chief reflects on career

 "I was happy when I reached sergeant, and I kind of thought, 'OK, I reached sergeant, that's pretty good,'" she said.
 "But I was fortunate to have good mentors and my chiefs that believed in me."

-Chief Hardy later became the first African-American to be promoted to inspector and the first woman promoted to Assistant Chief.
+Chief Hardy later became the first African-American woman to be promoted to inspector and the first woman promoted to Assistant Chief.
 These positions came with responsibilities she didn't take lightly.

 "If I'm fortunate enough to have gotten where I am, then you have to bring people with you," she said.
 "So I try to bring people up with me."